Cannabinoid extraction using CO2 technology

-Additionally the CO2 extraction method is a better extraction method for terpene extraction in cardamom (Beta-pinine, Cineole, linalool, alpha-terpinol and bornelole).
+Additionally, the CO2 extraction method is a better extraction method for terpene extraction in cardamom (Beta-pine, Cineole, Linalool, and alpha-terpinol).

 Using Propane at high pressure will enable an increase in the yield of the CO2 extraction process.

-Butane is a “strong” solvent for extraction and can easily be incubated with the Cannabis plant material for too long, it can continue to pull out more and more polar compounds like chlorophyll.
-With some fine-tuning of the CO2 extraction process it can be avoided / eliminated in case process parameters were validated.
+Butane is a very strong solvent for extraction and can easily be incubated with the Cannabis plant material for too long, it can continue to pull out more and more polar compounds like chlorophyll.
+With some fine-tuning of the CO2 extraction process, it can be avoided and eliminated in case process parameters were validated.

-So fast extractions are possible with butane but little control of all the material is present, while CO2 can be tunable and therefore is able to collect all of the same material, just through a segmented process.
+Rapid extractions are possible with butane but little control of the material is present, while CO2 can be tunable and therefore is able to collect all of the same material, just through a segmented process.

 About Cannabis GxP consultancy